 2) Untangles Your Beard

-Another big advantage with the comb is its ability to detangle longer beards.
+Another big advantage of the comb is its ability to detangle longer beards.

-We already mentioned above how a beard brush can be useful in bringing a shorter and unruly beard under control.
+However, some of the best beard brushes do a great job in bringing a shorter and unruly beard under control.

 Whilst that is certainly true with shorter beards, a brush will struggle with longer hair.